borisrorsvort/simple-portfolio/_projects/rubybelgium.md

 - design
 - management
 ---
-As a board member, as was tasked to redefine the communication strategy and branding for the association.
-I started with the <a href="https://trello.com/b/qi5tLdss/rubybelgium-personnas" class="white">personnas</a>, then redesigned and coded the whole website again.
+As a board member, I was tasked to redefine the communication strategy and branding for the association.
+I started with the [personnas](https://trello.com/b/qi5tLdss/rubybelgium-personnas){:.white}, then redesigned and coded the whole website again.